How to prepare for and handle an earthquake in Croatia

-- Stay calm and tap lightly on the pipes or wall so rescuers can find you.
+- Stay calm and tap lightly on the pipes or walls so rescuers can find you.
 Use a whistle, if you have one.
-Don’t shout if you don’t have to as shouting can cause you to inhale a dangerous amount of dust.
+Don’t shout if you don’t have to, as shouting can cause you to inhale a dangerous amount of dust.

-A leaflet from the city of Split with instructions for citizens and tourists in case of an earthquake is available in Croatian and English here.
+A leaflet from the city of Split with instructions for residents and tourists in case of an earthquake is available in Croatian and English here.